 WHO is providing medical supplies, guidance on safe and dignified burials, and has released USD 500 000 from its Contingency Fund for Emergencies to finance immediate response activities.

-Marburg haemorrhagic fever (MHF) was first identified in 1967 during epidemics in Marburg and Frankfurt in Germany and Belgrade in the former Yugoslavia from importation of infected monkeys from Uganda.
-MHF is a viral haemorrhagic fever and a severe and highly fatal disease caused by a virus from the same family as the one that causes Ebola haemorrhagic fever.
+Marburg virus disease is a severe and highly fatal disease caused by a virus from the same family as the one that causes Ebola virus disease.
 These viruses are among the most virulent pathogens known to infect humans.
 Both diseases are rare, but have a capacity to cause dramatic outbreaks with high fatality.

 Two large outbreaks that occurred simultaneously in Marburg and Frankfurt in Germany, and in Belgrade, Serbia, in 1967, led to the initial recognition of the Marburg virus disease.
 Subsequently, outbreaks and sporadic cases have been reported in Angola, Democratic Republic of the Congo, Kenya, South Africa and Uganda.